Apple Watch Family Set Up lets you track your kids with the watch from one iPhone

 Alongside a brand new Apple Watch Series 6 and cheaper Apple Watch SE model, the iPhone maker also launched some cool new features for the smartwatch line aimed at families.

 Apple Watch Family Set Up will let people set up multiple Apple Watch devices, controlled and monitored from one iPhone account.
-In other words, Mum’s and Dad’s can strap an Apple Watch on their children, or vulnerable older relatives, and keep an eye on where they are and what they’re doing.
+In other words, Mums and Dads can strap an Apple Watch on their children, or vulnerable older relatives, and keep an eye on where they are and what they’re doing right from their iPhone.

 - What you need to know about the new iPhone